EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 a.
 Yes, because Attorney identified a prospective witness in the case.

 b.
-Yes, because prospective jurors might learn of Attorney’s remarks.
+Yes, because prospective jurors might learn of Attorney's remarks.

 c.
 No, because the statement related to a matter of public record.